 How to Use Astrology to Figure Out Where You Should Live Next

 “It’s Mercury retrograde right now, so make sure you back this up,” says Angel Eyedealism, gesturing to the phone I’m using to record our interview.
-“Mercury is the trickster, likes to play games.
-It’s like the planet’s saying, ‘fuck it, going on vacation, bye.’
+“Mercury is the trickster, it likes to play games.
+It’s like the planet’s saying, ‘Fuck it, going on vacation, bye.’
 Basic communication tends to snafu.”

-“People come to me when they’re freaking the fuck out,” Angel tells me.
-“I usually keep a box of Kleenex.
-Sometimes the person’s mother has just died, or they just went through a divorce.
+“People come to me when they’re freaking the fuck out,” says Angel, adding she usually keeps a box of Kleenex.
+“Sometimes, the person’s mother has just died, or they just went through a divorce.
 Or they might just have divine wanderlust and want to travel all over the world.”

-How exactly does travel astrology work?The first thing Angel does during a reading (which can be done over Skype if you’re not local) is cast the client’s birth chart.
+It all starts by reading your birth chart, which can be done virtually, if you’re not in New York.
 Your birth chart is basically a snapshot of what the sky looked like above you at the moment you were born; it’s created using the date, location, and time of your birth (down to the minute, if possible).
-There are websites aplenty that can draw up your chart; apps like TimePassages can give you a detailed interpretation for a cool $0.99.
+There are tons of websites and apps that can draw up your chart, AI-powered Co–Star being one of the more popular ones.

-The specific longitudes and latitudes of your birth chart will reveal, among other things, your Sun sign -- which is the one thing you already know even if you don’t know anything about astrology: that you’re a Leo, a Gemini, a Pisces, whatever.
-That’s the sign most dominant in your personality, but there’s also your rising sign -- aka your ascendant -- which is kind of like what you’re flavored by.
-If you’re making potato soup, as Angel puts it, and you add some oregano in it, it’s not oregano soup; it’s potato with a dash of oregano.
+The specific longitudes and latitudes of your birth chart will reveal your Sun sign, which is the one thing you already know even if you don’t know anything about astrology.
+That’s the sign most dominant in your personality (Leo, Gemini, etc.), but there’s also your rising sign (aka your ascendant), which is almost like what you’re flavored by.
+If you’re making potato soup, as Angel puts it, and you add some oregano, it’s not oregano soup, it’s potato with a dash of oregano.

-“Let’s say you have [in your birth chart] a malefic planet, Saturn, right on your ascendent; that’s a really fucked placement,” Angel says.
-In astrology, planets deemed malefic (from the Latin maleficus; wicked, harmful) bring misfortune.
+“Let’s say [in your birth chart] you have a malefic planet, Saturn, right on your ascendent; that’s a really fucked placement,” Angel says.
+In astrology, planets deemed malefic (from the Latin maleficus, meaning wicked or harmful) bring misfortune.
 “It’s like you were born under a black cloud.
-You can have other good things, but it’s like having Asshole as a rising sign.”
+You can have other good things, but it’s like having ‘asshole’ as a rising sign.

 You’re not the same person in New York as you are in Los Angeles.

-Your birth chart never changes; if you have Asshole rising, that never goes away.
-But, according to Angel, it can be offset through relocation.
-“You want to move them somewhere where Saturn’s out of the way -- instead of right on their rising sign, making them seem harsh and controlling and difficult.
-Then their whole personal life can open up.”
+Your birth chart never changes, but, according to Angel, it can be offset through relocation.
+“You want to move them somewhere where Saturn’s out of the way, instead of right on their rising sign, which makes them seem harsh, controlling, and difficult.”
+This is how their whole personal life can open up.

-This is the crux of how travel astrology works.
-If you were born on the East coast and want to move to Los Angeles, for example, you’d take your birth chart and transpose it to LA -- thousands of miles away, in a different time zone -- and study how the shift in geography impacts the various celestial bodies in your chart.
-You’re not the same person in New York as you are in Los Angeles, just as you’re not from one job to another or one relationship to another.
+So, if you were born on the East Coast and want to move to Los Angeles, for example, you’d take your birth chart and transpose it to LA—thousands of miles away, in a different time zone—and study how the shift in geography impacts the various celestial bodies in your chart.
+You’re not the same person in New York as you are in Los Angeles, just as things are different from one job to another or one relationship to another.

-When you relocate, you can strategically move certain celestial bodies into certain houses to improve those parts of your life.
-So if you’re looking to level up a specific area of your life, like your career -- which is to say, a specific house, like the 10th -- Angel helps you find which locations in which time zones will, according to the dictates of astrology, give you “gravy for the biscuits.”
-You can test out different locations to see how they treat you, how you’ll be perceived there, what parts of your personality it will tease out or shore up.
+When you relocate, you can strategically move specific celestial bodies into certain houses to improve those parts of your life.
+So, if you’re looking to level up a specific area of your life, like your career—which is to say, a specific house, like the 10th—Angel helps you find which locations in which time zones are the right fit.
+You can test out different locations to see how they treat you, how you’ll be perceived there, which parts of your personality will heighten.

 “Have you ever gone somewhere and it’s just like, everything’s working out and I’m the toast of the town?”

-Maybe you were born with a lot of energy, like Mercury, in your 12th House (“the house of ‘leave me the fuck alone”).
+Maybe you were born with a lot of energy, like Mercury, in your 12th House (the house of “leave me the fuck alone,” according to Angel).
 You can see what locations would nudge it into your First House (the house of “your personality, socializing, how you roll at the party”).
-Suddenly, Angel says, you might find you’re more open, more outgoing, more comfortable engaging people.
-“Have you ever gone somewhere and it’s just like, oh my god, everything’s working out and I’m the toast of the town?”
+Suddenly, Angel says, you might find you’re more open, more outgoing, more comfortable engaging with people.
+“Have you ever gone somewhere and it’s just like, oh my God, everything’s working out and I’m the toast of the town?”